Are Solar Panels Worth It? 15 Pros & Cons of Solar Energy

 Solar Panel Pros

-• Protect Against Energy Price Rises
+• Protect Against Energy Price Rises, which are up 26% since 2019

-• Long Lasting & Cheap To Maintain
+• Long Lasting & Cheap To Maintain: typical costs are $0 to $300 P/A

 Solar Panel Cons

-• Does Not Generate Electricity At Night
+• Does Not Generate Electricity At Night - Requires battery storage to work off-grid

 You've seen the main points at a glance for comparison.
 Now let's look at them in more detail.

-Solar Panels Can Reduce or Eliminate Electricity Bills
+Reduce or Eliminate Electricity Bills

 One of the benefits of installing solar panels on your home is that they allow you to generate your own power instead of relying on the grid.
 This can massively reduce your electricity bill, or even eliminate it entirely!

-Grid Independence
+Provide Grid Independence

-Solar Energy Will Reduce Your Carbon Footprint
+Reduce Your Carbon Footprint

 In contrast, solar power is a clean, renewable energy source that does not release any harmful gases into the atmosphere.